saagarjha/saagarjha.github.io/_posts/2018-12-18-ui-testing-peek-and-pop/2018-12-18-ui-testing-peek-and-pop.md

 ![Hopper disassembly of XCTest focused on -[XCUIEventGenerator forcePressAtPoint:orientation:handler:]](HopperXCTest.png)

 It appears that all we need to do is create an `XCPointerEventPath` (pressing down, then lifting up at the right spot), add it to an `XCSynthesizedEventRecord`, then tell `XCTRunnerDaemonSession.sharedSession` to synthesize the event.
-First, we can set up headers for the methods we need to call, basing parameter types how they're being used:
+First, we can set up headers for the methods we need to call, basing parameter types on how they're being used:

 ```objc
 #import <XCTest/XCTest.h>